PERM Labor Certification

 Attorney Matty Luna at Crescent Law, PLLC guides employers through PERM labor certification — prevailing wage, recruitment, and DOL filing for employer-sponsored green cards.
 Serving Bellevue and the Eastside.
 (206) 202-8548.

 PERM (Program Electronic Review Management) is the U.S. Department of Labor process by which an employer obtains a labor certification showing that no qualified U.S. workers are available for the offered position at the prevailing wage.
 PERM certification is required for most EB-2 and EB-3 employer-sponsored green card petitions.
-The process involves a prevailing wage determination, prescribed recruitment, and a DOL application.
+The process involves a prevailing wage determination, required recruitment, notice, and a DOL application.

 What Is PERM?